AndrewWalsh/react-persist-store/README.md

 <!-- ABOUT THE PROJECT -->

 Create your own hooks that share state.
-Initialise your store with default values, and type information will be inferred automatically to provide a type safe API.
+Initialise your store with default values and use an API that infers type information for you.

 **Features**

-- **Persistence to browser storage**: data is persisted to local storage by default
+- **Persistence to browser storage**: data is serialised and persisted to local storage by default, and data is hydrated by hooks automatically
 - **Type safety**: type information is inferred from default values to provide full TypeScript integration
 - **Reactive**: through [event emitters](https://nodejs.org/docs/latest/api/events.html) and [Reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) each component using a hook shares state.
-An update in one component using a hook will update another using the same hook
+An update in one component using a hook will update another using the same hook, and all updates are kept in sync with browser storage
 - **Simplicity**: does not require any component wrapping, or use of other abstractions such as the [Context API](https://reactjs.org/docs/context.html)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>